denkovarik/Battle-Tanks/README.md

   * make

 ### Usage
-  * This command will start a set of example runs for demonstration.
+  * This command will start a set of example runs for demonstration
     * ./start

+  * Alternatively, you can start a single run by typing the following
+    * ./projectx/platform

 * You can modify the map the platform runs by modifying the projectx configuration file 'config.txt'.
 This file is located in the 'projectx' directory.
-To have include you tank to run on the platform, it must be compiled as a .so file and located in the 'projectx/tanks' directory.
+* To have your tank run on the platform, it must be compiled as a .so file and located in the 'projectx/tanks' directory.
 In addition, you must add the name of your tank to config.txt for itto be loaded onto the platform.
 An example config file can be found in the projectx directory as a file named 'config.sample'.